skypjack/entt/README.md

 ## Library

-`EnTT` is a header-only library.<br/>
-This means that including the `registry.hpp` header is enough to use it.<br/>
+`EnTT` is a header-only library.
+This means that including the `registry.hpp` header is enough to use it.
 It's a matter of adding the following line at the top of a file:

     #include <registry.hpp>